-Janet walked with speed and determination into my dining room, as if this would bring her closer to the answers she sought.
-As we exchanged pleasantries and chatted about funny events that spring of 2019, her words breathlessly spewed forth at a slightly elevated pitch, belying a heightened sense of eagerness and anticipation at what was to come.
+Janet walked with speed and determination into my dining room, as if this would bring her closer to spirit more quickly.
+As we exchanged pleasantries, her words breathlessly spewed forth at a slightly elevated pitch, belying a heightened sense of eagerness and anticipation at what was to come.
 The twenty-four-year-old sat at the dining table where I conducted many of my mediumship readings and leaned forward as if those few inches might bring her closer to spirit.
 Her eyes stayed glued to mine, searching for someone else who might lie in wait behind my pupils.
 As I did before all my readings, I described the process for communicating with spirit, told Janet not to feed me any information, and limit her responses to yes, no, or maybe.
 We opened the session with a prayer.

 I then cleared my mind and shifted my attention to the spirit world.
 On the dark, empty stage that filled my mind, a fuzzy image of a young man who looked like he was in his twenties or thirties slowly came into focus.
 A green Boston Celtics jersey cut off at the midsection fell loosely from his shoulders.
 Gray cotton shorts that came down to his knees didn’t hide the slight paunch of his stomach.
 Red high-top sneakers covered his feet and announced his presence.
 The short hair on the top of his head stood up like recently cut blades of grass on a neatly manicured lawn.
 The sides were cut extremely short, almost bald, like you might see in a styled crew cut.
 Stubble darkened his round face.
 As he grew closer to me and unfolded his essence, he shared with me the understanding and familiarity so common between friends and acquaintances rather than the family bond of a brother.
 I described everything I saw and felt.